-1. Competitions in Preaching
+1. Compe ons in Preaching

 Candidates may apply or be nominated for the awards listed below.
-The sermon should be integrated with the liturgy, faithful to its scriptural text, sensitive to its audience and persuasive in expression.
-Applications should include cover paper, purpose of sermon, sermon text, bulletin or service outline and a link to a digital video recording of the sermon.
+The sermon should be integrated with the liturgy, faithful to its scriptural text, sensive to its audience and persuasive in expression.
+Applica ons should include cover paper, purpose of sermon, sermon text, bulle nor service outline and a link to a digital video recording of the sermon